thegisdev/leaflet-pgrouting-geoserver/README.md

 ```

 **Validation for parametes**
-To ensure that the sql view gets the correct parameters, add the below validation that checks the values as float type.
+To ensure that the sql view gets the correct parameters, add the below validation that checks the values as float type in the geoserver sql view under the parameters:

 `^[\d\.\+-eE]+$`

 2. **Shortest Path SQL View**